UNSW-Data-Soc/unsw-data-soc.github.io/_posts/2021-05-27-a-comprehensive-guide-into-regex-for-beginners.md

 ---
 layout: post
-title:  "A Beginner's Guide to Regex"
+title:  "A Comprehensive Guide into Regex for Beginners"
 date:   2021-05-27
 tags:
     - regex